lml/commontator/README.md

   Note that the call to `commontator_thread` in the view is still necessary in either case.

-  The `commontator_thread_show` method checks the current user's read permission on the thread and will raise a Commontator::SecurityTransgression exception if the user is not allowed to read it, according to the options in the initializer.
+  The `commontator_thread_show` method checks the current user's read permission on the thread and will display the thread if the user is allowed to read it, according to the options in the initializer.
-  It is up to you to ensure that this method is only called if the user is authorized to read the thread.

 That's it!
 Commontator is now ready for use.